 Stay Healthy with 10 Nuts to increase HDL cholesterol

 “My focal myocarditis saved my life!”
-Okay, so how often have your heard someone say that their cardio disease have saved their life?
+Okay, so how often have you heard someone say that their cardio disease has saved their life?
 Probably, never.
-But for Elaine McCracken this was the turning point of her life.
+But for Elaine McCracken, this was the turning point of her life.
 Just like any other mother, all she wanted in her life was watching her kids grow and age wisely and chow down her favorite sweets – cheesecake, whipped cream and cookie dough.

-With her cholesterol level spiked up to 256, Elaine knew this means a long good bye for her sweet tooth.
-She entered a rehab and starting working out.
+With her cholesterol level spiked up to 256, Elaine knew this means a long goodbye to her sweet tooth.
+She entered a rehab and start working out.
 For a person who hated exercising, this is a great step forward.
 Of course, this also means healthy diet and no high calorie foods.

 If you think clearly, every food we consume describes us in one way or other and bind us emotionally.

 - You feel hungry – you munch down whatever you can lay your hands on